transmental/foundnone-vrf/README.md

 - **Commitment Scheme**: Enforces a predetermined Poseidon-based fulfiller commitment to prevent brute forcing desired outcomes.
 - **Separate Reward Receiver**: Fulfillers can allocate rewards to a distinct address.
 - **Trusted Setup**: Reliably generated via a reputable Phase 2 Ptau file.
+- **Concurrent Fulfillment**: Multiple fulfillers can compete to fulfill requests, with the first valid proof winning the reward.
+- **External Transaction Relayer**: Supports running fulfillers as a service, allowing for concurrent processing of multiple requests.

 ## Trusted Setup